SuperOfficeDocs/superoffice-docs/user-guide/en/request/priority/index.md

 4. Priority specified for an email filter
 5. Standard priorities

-Since the priority is determined in this order, a request from a contact with high priority will be given a high priority even though the mailbox the person sends it to has a low priority.
+Because of this order, a request from a contact with high priority gets a high priority even though the mailbox the person sends it to has a low priority.

 ## Escalation